Changing the World

 Beauty: An Echo of God’s Voice

-I’ve been doing a decent bit of reading since the Spring semester ended.
+I've been doing a decent bit of reading since the Spring semester ended.
 Particularly invigorating have been some writings on the subject of beauty.
 N.T.
 Wright, whatever the controversy regarding his views of justification notwithstanding, has a remarkably wonderful chapter on beauty in his much-celebrated volume Simply Christian: Why Christianity Makes Sense.
-Earlier in the book, he asserts the reason we search for desires (relationships, beauty, etc.) is because we dream of these existing perfectly, asserting,
+Earlier in the … Continue reading Beauty: An Echo of God’s Voice

 Review: Word Pictures